TareqK/Compiler-Construction-Course/Notes/lexicalAnalysis.markdown

 which is based on [Backtracking Techniques](https://en.wikipedia.org/wiki/Backtracking).

-A Finite State Automate is non-deterministic if :
+A Finite State Automata is non-deterministic if :

 1. There are &lambda;-transitions(moves) in the FSA :